 Other specialities have active representation in their specialist associations.
 The Association of Surgeons in Training (ASiT) and the British Orthopaedic Trainees Association (BOTA), in particular, have been successful in representing their trainees’ interests and collaborating with other professional bodies to make positive changes to their training.

 The option of incorporating SURG into BAUS as a formal section was suggested in 2017 by Kieran O’Flynn, then BAUS President, and an informal suggestion became a formal invitation.

 The merger of SURG with BAUS meant that trainees could be represented at local and national training meetings.
 With this comes the opportunity to work closely together with Consultants to make improvements to urological training.
 BAUS has a surfeit of collective clinical, educational and managerial experience, and trainees will benefit from this.
 The infrastructure in place allowed more efficient communication and legislature, giving more time to focus on important training issues.

 What about trainees who are not BAUS members?

 The section represents all trainees.
 A trainee who is not a member can contact their regional representative to raise issues.
 BAUS offered ST3 Registrars a year’s free membership and has worked to reduce costs for more junior trainees.

 BAUS and the trainee section are also keen to support core trainees, foundation trainees and medical students who are interested in pursuing a career in urology.

 What does the new trainee section mean?

-Trainees have precious time to get the clinical, surgical, management and academic experience they need to become urology Consultants.
-Trainees recognise the huge contribution made by their consultants.
-Supervision, mentorship, educational roles and work-based assessments take time and commitment but, by working together, we can ensure that the future of British Urology is safe in our hands.
+Trainees have precious little time to get the clinical, surgical, management and academic experience they need to become urology Consultants.
+Trainees recognise the huge contribution made by their Consultants.
+Supervision, mentorship, educational roles and work-based assessments take time and commitment but, by working together, we can ensure that the future of British urology is safe in our hands.